KaiNorberg/PatchworkOS/README.md

 iowalk(in, FDROOT, ".", &out);
 ```

-Finally, its important to note that the path specified to the executable or paths specified within the executable (for example to the dynamic linker) are from the parents perspective as the executable will be loaded in user-space by the parent.
+It's important to note that `proc_create()` is not a system call; it's a wrapper around the `/proc/clone` file which when opened returns the root of the new processes proc directory.
+The kernel does nothing more than provide an empty address space that `proc_create()` fills using the `mem` file in the child's proc directory.
+This means that the path specified to the executable or paths specified within the executable (for example to the dynamic linker) are from the parents perspective.

+Finally, there is no way to directly kill a process, instead a process will be killed when its proc directories reference count reaches zero.

 ### Environment Variables

 Environment variables are typically a set of key-value pairs that provide a simple way to configure programs.
-Intuitively from a everything is a file perspective, the concept of environment variables map cleanly to a directory containing files, where the name of the file is the key and its contents are the value.
-As such, environment variables are provided via another standard file descriptor, `FDENV`.
-The directory that `FDENV` points to could either be a real directory, allowing the user to easily manage environment variables via the filesystem, or one could create a tmpfs instace and use that as the `FDENV` directory.
+This concept of environment variables maps cleanly to a directory containing files, where the name of the file is the key and its contents are the value.
+As such, environment variables are provided via a binding in the `/env` directory.
+This directory could either be a real directory, allowing the user to manage environment variables via the filesystem, or one could create a tmpfs instance and use that as the `/env` directory.

 ### Notes/Signals

 Notes are PatchworkOS's equivalent to POSIX signals which asynchronously send strings to processes.

-In POSIX, if a page fault were to occur in a process running in some from of shell, we would usually receive a `SIGSEGV`, which is not very helpful.
+In POSIX, if a page fault were to occur in a process running in some form of shell, we would usually receive a `SIGSEGV`, which is not very helpful.
 The core limitation is that signals are just integers, so we can't receive any additional information.

 In PatchworkOS, a note is a string where the first word of the string is the note type and the rest is arbitrary data.
 As such, a page fault note might look like: